 The official signature must appear at the top of the web page, right or left.
 No other Mississippi State graphics may be used in place of the signature.
 Nothing else may appear higher on the page than the signature.

 The official signature may be used, but is not required, on student and faculty personal web pages located at a msstate.edu address.

 The official MSU maroon color for Web pages is the Web-safe color 102,0,0 (RGB) or 660000 (hex).
 The named color "maroon" should not be used; in other words, use <body bgcolor="#660000"> rather than <body bgcolor="maroon">.

 MSU Web sites should be brought into conformity with these standards as soon as possible.

 University stationery sends a powerful visual message about the writer and the university.
-While a consistent visual image provided by the official graphic signature (logo) is needed to project a sense of institutional unity, there is room for varia tion in the design of letterhead stationery.
-However, the signature and crest should be used as one unit.
-Several examples of stationery using the signature can be downloaded below.
-Additional examples may be seen at Printing Services.
+While a consistent visual image provided by the official University signature is needed to project a sense of institutional unity, there is room for variation in the design of letterhead.
+Several examples of letterhead using the signature can be downloaded below.

 Business cards often introduce the university to people who are not familiar with the institution.
 It is important that this visual contact convey an identity that can be reinforced in subsequent contacts through consistent use.

 University business cards should be printed in PMS 202 maroon or black ink.
 (Foil stamping and blind embossing may be used.)

 The primary side which includes the contact information should contain the University signature, seal, or approved secondary logo.
 Because of the size of a business card, other logos and slogans should not be used on the primary side of the card in competition with the university signature.
 This additional information may be added to the secondary side of the card.